Shamanic Astrology Mystery School

 by Cayelin K Castell

 The star patterns of the constellations have different meanings to different cultures at different times.
 This corresponds to the opening line of the Emerald Tablets of Hermes that in its simplest form says “As Above, So Below”.
-For example, the constellation astronomers currently call Aries, (a.k.a. the Ram), was seen as an Indentured Servant prior to the shift of the Spring Equinox into that constellation about 4,000 years ago.
+For example, the constellation astronomers currently call Aries, (a.k.a. the Ram), was known as the hireling or Indentured Servant prior to the shift of the Spring Equinox (or the zero Aries point) into that constellation about 4,000 years ago.
 The shift of the Spring Equinox moving into the constellation of the Ram coincided with the shift in how that constellation was viewed.
 Several mythic stories reflect this shift.
 One such story is of the Cretan Bull Dancers and the slaying of the Minotaur by Theseus.
-This story symbolized the death of the Age of the Bull (Taurus) and the coming of the age of the Ram (Aries) when the Spring Equinox moved into the constellation of the Ram about 4,000 years ago.
-Similarly the story of Jesus, also known as the lamb of God, was sacrificed on the cross symbolically giving birth to the current age of the fish, coinciding with the movement of the Spring Equinox into the constellation of the Fish, (also know as Pisces), about 2000 years ago.
+This story symbolized the death of the Age of the Bull (when the zero Aries point or Spring Equinox was rising in that constellation) and the coming of the age of the Ram (a.k.a Aries) when the Spring Equinox (or zero Aries point) moved into the constellation of the Ram about 4,000 years ago.
+Similarly the story of Jesus, also known as the lamb of God, was sacrificed on the cross symbolically giving birth to the current age of the fish, coinciding with the movement of the Spring Equinox into the constellation of the Fish, (also known as the age of Pisces), about 2000 years ago.

-One way to remember this is to think of the constellations as constant, they are the back drop through which the signs move.
+One way to remember the difference between signs and constellations is to think of the constellations as constant, they are the back drop the signs (or seasons) are moving through.
 The signs are seasonal.
 They represent a seasonal energy that is determined by our experience of the Sun at different times of the year.
 This experience also depends on where we are located on the planet.
 Near the equator the seasonal shifts are hardly noticeable.
 The further north or south you go the more extreme the seasonal shifts are.
-The four cardinal points marking the four main seasonal shifts are Capricorn, Aries, Cancer and Libra.
+The four cardinal points zero Capricorn, zero Aries, zero Cancer and zero Libra mark the Solstice and Equinox points when we experience the seasonal shifts depending on where we are on the planet.
 For example, zero Capricorn, marks the Winter Solstice point north of the Equator and the Summer Solstice point south of the Equator.
 Zero Aries marks the Spring Equinox north of the equator, and the Autumnal Equinox south of the equator.

 The Solstice and Equinox points are defined by the relationship of the Celestial Equator (the equator of the Earth expanded into space) and the Ecliptic (the path the planets travel).
 The equinoxes are formed by the intersection points of these two circles and the Solstices are where the two circles are farthest apart.
 These are the four cardinal points in space that define our yearly cycle.
 Our current system uses the Spring Equinox or Zero Aries to begin the division of the circle into 12 segments or 12 signs of 30 degrees each covering the 360 degrees of the circle.

 It is helpful to remember that the seasonal points are moving through the constellations.
 Again the confusion occurs because there was a time when the precessional cycle was forgotten and the signs and constellations were named the same names.
-The reality is they never have been the same but because long ago they were named the same names there is now a great deal of confusion.
-That is why in Shamanic Astrology we do not call the constellations by their sign names as a way to remember they are not the same.
+The reality is they never have been the same.
+That is why in Shamanic Astrology we do not call the constellations by the sign names but rather what they depict.
 In otherwords, we call the constellation known as Capricorn, the Goat Fish.
 Aquarius is the Waterbearer, Pisces is the Fish, Aries is the Ram, Taurus is the Bull, Gemini is the Twins, Cancer is the Crab, Leo is the Lion, Virgo is the Virgin Priestess, Libra is the Scales, Scorpio is the Scorpion, and Sagittarius is the Archer.
+This is designed to help us remember that the constellations are different from the seasonal signs.

 Another type of example that does not use the cardinal points might be helpful.
-Currently the sign of Sagittarius is overlaying the constellation of the Scorpion.
+Currently the sign or season of Sagittarius (or 30 days before the Winter Solstice) is overlaying the constellation of the Scorpion.
 The heart of the Scorpion is marked by a bright red star known as Antares.
-This star is currently located at about 10 degrees of the sign Sagittarius, which is the seasonal sign just prior to Winter Solstice.
-This means the Sun rises near this star in early December.
-13,000 years ago the early December Sun rose near the opposite star known as Aldebaran, the eye of the bull.
+This star is currently located at about 10 degrees of the sign Sagittarius, and the Sun passes by here around the 2nd of December every year.
+13,000 years ago the Sun would have been passing by the fixed star Aldebaran in the exact opposite part of the sky on December 2nd.
 Aldebaran is currently located at about 10 degrees Gemini where the early June Sun is now rising.
-13,000 years ago the early December Sun rose near Aldebaran and the early June Sun rose near Antares.
-We are now at a mirror time of what was happening in the sky 13,000 years ago.
+13,000 years ago the early December Sun rose near Aldebaran and the early June Sun rose near Antares exactly opposite of what is happening now.
+This means the seasons are in the opposite constellations of what they were 13,000 years ago.

 This is further illustrated by the fact that currently the Winter Solstice or the Zero Capricorn point is on the boundary between the Archer and the Scorpion near Galactic Center.
 This means the sign of Capricorn has almost entirely left the constellation of the Goatfish.
 The constellation of the Scales (a.k.a.
 Libra) is now mostly occupied by the sign of Scorpio.
-In fact, one of the brightest fixed stars in this constellation, the fixed star Zuben Algenubi, is currently marking 15 Scorpio, which is the zodiacal degree of the mid-way point or cross-quarter point between the Autumnal Equinox and Winter Solstice.
-This means that the Sun is currently rising near Zuben Algenubi at the Samhain astrological cross-quarter on Nov 7 each year.
-Remember the precession occurs at the rate of one degree every 72 years so the Sun rises within one degree either side of this star at the Samhain cross-quarter for 144 years.
+In fact, one of the brightest fixed stars in this constellation, the fixed star Zuben Algenubi, is currently marking 15 Scorpio.
+This is the zodiacal degree of the mid-way point or cross-quarter point between the Autumnal Equinox and Winter Solstice, meaning that the Sun is currently rising near Zuben Algenubi at the Samhain astrological cross-quarter on Nov 7 each year.
+Remember the precession occurs at the rate of one degree every 72 years so the Sun rises within one degree either side of this star at the November cross-quarter for 144 years.
 We are well into that 144 window now.

 Understanding the difference between signs and constellations helps to give us a greater understanding of what time it is in the big cosmic picture so we can participate with greater conscious awareness.
-This is especially important now as we are now at the Turning Of The Ages.
+This is especially important now at this great turning of the wheel of time Shamanic Astrology refers to as the Turning Of The Ages.
 Therefore, as we remember more of these mysteries we are actively engaging a more current and conscious relationship with the Sky as it relates to the Earth.
-This helps to restore balance between the Great Above and the Great Below each magnificently reflecting the other.
+Again this approach recognizes the importance of both the constellations and the signs and how working with both is helping to restore balance between the Great Above and the Great Below as each magnificently reflects the other.

 I was full of doubts about signs and constellations before reading this article.
 You’ve given an excellent explanation, thank you very much!